 Polyrrenia was an important fortified city-state not only a rival to the naval settlement of Phalassarna but also engaged in continuous fights and rivalry with Knossos and Ancient Kydonia.

 The ruins belong to different historical periods, showing a continuity of the settlement during the Hellenistic, Roman, and Byzantine periods.

 Just like other important city-states of the same period, also Polyrrenia minted its own coins which are currently exhibited in the Archaeological Museum of Kissamos.

 The city used to have imposing fortification walls which are still visible in most of their extension At the top of the acropolis (standing at about 400 meters a.s.l), instead, there’s a fortification of Byzantine origin also well-preserved.

 If you visit, check the fantastic Roman aqueducts and cisterns that were used to gather rainwater which was then distributed in the city by means of several public fountains, the tunnels, and cistern are still standing and are one of the most remarkable remains of the archaeological site.

 You can reach the site with the local bus from Kissamos.
 If you want more tips to visit or want to learn about the thing you can do in the area, Polyrrenia is included in my guide to Balos Beach.

-The site has Minoan origins (3500-1000 BC) an it was located between two different important ports, one down on the bay, currently the popular beach of Marathi, known as Minoa, and the other in the village of Kalyves with the name of Kisamo.
+The site has Minoan origins (3500-1000 BC) and it was located between two different important ports, one down on the bay, currently, the popular beach of Marathi, known as Minoa, and the other in the village of Kalyves with the name of Kisamo.

 The city was an important settlement also during the Geometric (1000-685 BC) and the Hellenistic (323-67 BC) periods, as well as during the years of the Roman Empire (1000- 685 BC).